deciocferreira/deciocferreira/README.md

 ## Decio Ferreira 🧑‍💻

-Pleasure to meet you!!
 Since 2015 I have been an Infrastructure analyst where I seek solutions and problem resolutions in order to meet the SLA, support and improve environments.
 I started working with DevOps tools, especially in software management, development and deployment.
 Projects with Cloud Azure (Azure DevOps, .Net, C#), Windows Server, Powershell, AD, DNS, SQL Server and computer networks.

 I'm currently looking for a new challenge to be able to understand the entire DevOps cycle and grow professionally.
 I've been dedicating myself to the study of culture and tools, focused and with the objective of building resilient environments that deliver value, complying with the rules and solving the pains of the business.